DRILLING PRODUCTION PLATFORM AND MOORING PIPELINE & INFRASTRUCTURE

 - Future improvements of structural designs

 Sonardyne can provide the industry with a best-in-class structural monitoring tool.
 This is enabled by its portfolio of technologies including subsea communications, positioning and extensive experience in marine instrumentation.
 We have in excess of three decades of experience in supporting our customers to implement offshore structural monitoring systems providing reliable, field-proven, practical and useful structural monitoring solutions.

-The Subsea Monitoring, Analysis and Reporting Transponder (SMART) is the latest product development from Sonardyne.
+The Subsea Monitoring, Analysis and Reporting Technology (SMART) is the latest product development from Sonardyne.
 The core of the system is a new Advanced Data Acquisition and Processing System (ADAPS) which is built around a highly capable micro-processor with the latest peripheral electronics.
 This battery-powered device brings together powerful subsea data processing capability, low power electronics, long duration logging, versatile sensor input, and acoustic/ optical telemetry into a single easy-to-deploy subsea instrument.

 The SMART unit works seamlessly with existing Sonardyne technologies, including 6G acoustic telemetry systems, making use of associated subsea housings, batteries, low power electronics and sensors.
 In doing so, SMART leverages existing field-proven Sonardyne designs and technologies allowing low risk operational deployment.

 Where higher data transfer rates are required, SMART can be connected with other wireless communication devices such as Sonardyne’s high speed optical modem, BlueComm.
 Here, data transfer rates from 5 to 500 Mbps can be achieved over distances up to 100 metres.